neuro-inc/neuro-cli/docs/blob_storage_reference.rst

    .. attribute:: uri

       Relative URI identifying the folder, :class:`~yarl.URL`, e.g.
-      ``object:my_bucket/my_folder/``.
+      ``blob:my_bucket/my_folder/``.

-Object
+Blob
 ======

-.. class:: Object
+.. class:: Blob

-   *Read-only* :class:`~dataclasses.dataclass` for describing common prefixes for objects in non-recursive listing.
-You can treat it as a kind of *folder* on Object Storage.
+   *Read-only* :class:`~dataclasses.dataclass` for describing common prefixes for blobs in non-recursive listing.
+You can treat it as a kind of *folder* on Blob Storage.

    .. attribute:: stats

-      :class:`ObjectListing` related to the object.
+      :class:`BlobListing` related to this blob.

    .. attribute:: body_stream